ai-tribunsky/self-driving-nanodegree/Finding Lane Lines/advanced/README.md

 - drawing trapezoidal poly form according lines x-s and y-s on a bird-eye view image
 - warping back by perspective transform with inverted perspective matrix `detector/camera.py:121`
 - alpha-blending with source undistorted image
-- text outputting with curvatures and offsets
+- text outputting with curvatures and offset

 ## Discussion